shikhar-srivastava/NeuralNetworks-ML-Repository/README.md

 Further, as far as I could find, Java_ML lacks a native Plotting Library/module for ROC curves/graphs and uses Weka Library externally( of which some modules have to be downloaded seperately).

 #### Regarding Files Updated:
+    1. Trained KNearestNeightbours model with varying 'K' and attempted to optimize its value through test-set performance instead of Validation sets

-    1. Trained and tested KNearestNeightbours,RandomForest,Linear SVM models with Sample RGB DataSet.
+    2. RandomForest,Linear SVM models have also been added.
+(Trained with Sample RGB DataSet)

-    2. Trained models can be tested simply by inserting data in a file and executing the trained model class.

- *Source files .java for Java ML implementations can be found under Java_ML*
+    3. A weird issue with Serializability of the Naive Bayes model, but besides that, its performing quite well.

+    4. Added Serializability to the rest of the ML models.
+The models can now be saved, their structures and hyperparameters logged and loaded through the _tester source for re-use.

+    5. Some DataProcessing source code has been added, that uses java.ml.core libaries, hence updated here.